Skip to Content

 Easy Ladybug Craft

-While the kids are creating their ladybugs, it’s a good time to chat with them about their favorite parts of the book.
+While the kids are creating their ladybugs, it’s a great time to chat with them about their favorite parts of the book.
 They stay engaged and have fun describing the best parts to you.

 Which ladybug will your child choose to make?
 Are they feeling grouchy or friendly?
 Either way, this project will be a hit, so grab the free template to get started.